CodebuffAI/stagehand/lib/knowledge.md

 });
 ```

-The Codebuff service must implement an OpenAI-compatible /chat/completions endpoint that:
+The Codebuff service must implement an OpenAI-compatible /browser endpoint that:

 - Accepts the same request format as OpenAI
 - Returns responses in the same structure
 - Handles all OpenAI features: function calling, response formats, etc.
+- Requires authToken and fingerprintId headers for authentication

 ## Browser Configuration